For more information email: economics@aigroup.com.au

 Dr Wilson specialises in international economic policy, with a focus on how trade and investment shape the Australian business environment.

-Colleen holds a Master of Business Management and a Bachelor of Arts, both from Monash University.
+Colleen holds a Master of Business Management and a Bachelor of Arts from Monash University.